polyaxon/polyaxon/docs/references/polyaxonfile-yaml-specification/build.md

   ref: 14e9d652151eb058afa0b51ba110671f2ca10cbf
 ```

-Build using an image and a context:
+## Example using an image and a context

 ```yaml